Jumanji: Welcome to the Jungle is not necessarily a “good” movie.

 Because what a character wants matters less to the audience’s satisfaction than what the audience wants for those characters.

-Jumanji has four main characters with clearly-defined desires:
+In the first act of Jumanji, we meet four main characters with clearly-defined desires:

 - Spencer wants to be close friends again with Fridge, as they were in gradeschool